kineticstoolkit/kineticstoolkit/doc/42_developer_manual.md

 - Doctest completed and passing (if relevant)
 - Unit test completed and passing

-Still on the feature branch, `ktk.dev.release()` should be run with success.
-This function runs `autopep8`, `mypy`, every unit test, builds all the tutorials, build the API and generates the static website.
+Still on the feature branch, `ktk.dev.run_tests()` should be run with success.
+This function runs `autopep8`, `mypy`, and every unit test.

-On success, the API should be navigated on the generated website to see if it rendered well.
+Then, one should try to build the documentation website and check the output for both the tutorials and API.
+The website is built using `ktk.dev.build_website()`.

 When all is done, the feature branch can be merged onto `master`.